AdaCore/gnatstudio/docs/users_guide/compilation.rst

   menus for files, for instance in file items in the Project View or directly on source file editors.

-The :guilabel:`Command line` contains a graphical interface for some configurable elements of the Target, which are specific to the Model of this Target.
+The :guilabel:`Command line` contains a graphical interface for some configurable elements of the Target that are specific to the Model of this Target.

 The full command line is displayed at the bottom.
 Note that it may contain Macro Arguments.
-For instance if the command line contains the string "%PP", GPS will expand this to the full path to the current project.
+For example, if the command line contains the string "%PP", GPS will expand this to the full path to the current project.
 For a full list of available Macros, see :ref:`Macro_arguments`.